 To study the gender differences in political participation exhaustively, we construct three dependent variables: institutional, collective, and private participation.
 The variables are of ordinal nature, adjusted to range from (0) to (2), with higher levels indicating higher engagement.
 All variables are presented in Table 1.
 The first variable, Institutional Participation, is operationalized by merging the variables Political Party Member and Electoral Behavior.
 Both are ordinal variables measured on a 3-point scale.
 For party membership, respondents were asked to identify their political party activity level.
 A value of (0) indicates the respondent does not belong to a party, (1) indicates inactive membership, and (2) indicates active membership.
 Electoral behavior measures whether the respondent votes never (0), usually (1), or always (2).
 To measure non-institutional participation, two dependent variables are constructed: Private Activism and Collective Activism.
-The former merges responses from the variables Demonstrations and Unofficial Strike3.
+The former merges responses from the variables Petition and Boycott, and the latter merges responses from the variables Demonstrations and Unofficial Strike5.